 Yes.
-Political parties will hold primary elections for federal, state, and local offices on September 12, 2018.
+Political parties will hold primary elections for federal, state, and local offices in September of an election year.
 Some cities/towns also hold non-partisan primaries.
 Please contact your local board of canvassers for more information.

 If you are affiliated with a specific political party, you may only vote in that party’s primary.
 Unaffiliated, also known as independent, voters can vote in any party primary but, by casting a vote in a party primary, you automatically become affiliated with that party.